save the date!

 Mandolin Workshops

-The mandolin workshops will cover a variety of styles such as jazz, latin, bluegrass, and classical, and will focus on technique and repertoire.
-We will divide the group into two smaller groups that will rotate between instructors for several workshops each day.
+The mandolin workshops will cover a variety of styles such as bluegrass, jazz, theory, technique, and even latin music.
 The beauty of this type of event is that you can ask questions at any time even when we’re jamming around the chiminea.

 Spanish Classes